 Limitations are inappropriate if they are not directly related to a legitimate University purpose.
 The Anti-Discrimination Policy User's Manual provides additional guidance on inappropriate limitation as defined by this policy.
-4 For purpose of this policy, "employment opportunity" is defined as job access and placement, retention, promotion, professional development,

-For purpose of this policy, "employment opportunity" is defined as job access and placement, retention, promotion, professional development and salary.
+For purpose of this policy, "employment opportunity" is defined as job access and placement, retention, promotion, professional development, and salary.